bmsookim/wide-residual-network/README.md

 Wide-residual network implementations for cifar10, cifar100, and other kaggle challenges

-Torch Implementation of Sergey Zagoruyko's [Wide Residual Networks](https://arxiv.org/pdf/1605.07146v2.pdf)
+Torch Implementation of Sergey Zagoruyko's [Wide Residual Networks](https://arxiv.org/pdf/1605.07146v2.pdf).

-In order to figure out the what 'width' & 'height' does on wide-residual networks, several experiments were conducted on different settings of different weights and heights.
+In order to figure out what 'width' & 'height' does on wide-residual networks, several experiments were conducted on different settings of weights and heights.
 It turns out that **increasing the number of filters(increasing width)** gave more positive influence to the model than making the model deeper.

+Last but not least, simply averaging a few models with different parameter settings showed a significant increase in both top1 and top5 accuracy.
+The CIFAR dataset test results approached to **97.12%** for CIFAR-10, and **83.53%** for CIFAR-100 with only **meanstd** normalization.

 ## Requirements
 See the [installation instruction](INSTALL.md) for a step-by-step installation guide.